-In line with recommendations of King IV, in 2022, a detailed self-assessment of the performance of the board and its committees was conducted and the results thereof were considered in order to identify areas for improvement.
-The assessments found the structures and processes governing the board and its committees were well established and functioning satisfactorily.
+In line with recommendations of King IV, in 2023, a detailed self-assessment of the performance of the board and its committees will be conducted twelve months from now, as the majority of the Board is relatively new to their roles.
+The results thereof will be considered in order to identify areas for improvement.
+The previous assessments found the structures and processes governing the board and its committees were well established and functioning satisfactorily.
 It also found that the board had fulfilled its role and responsibilities and had discharged its responsibility to the Group, shareholders and other stakeholders in a suitable manner.